“Can you remember who you were before the world told you who you should be?”

 Society’s expectations top 10

 Here are 10 of society’s top expectations that need some thought before sleepwalking into signing on the dotted line.
-I’ve applied a counterargument to each, however, it’s not to say you won’t be happy going along with all of them ..hmmm, maybe not all.
+This isn’t to say you won’t be happy going along with some of them … but perhaps not all.

 1) Get a good education